Pontiac Grand Am

-1973–1975
+First generation (1973–1975)

 The history of Grand Am begins with Pontiac executives noting incursion into the US market by Mercedes, BMW, Toyota and Nissan.
 Notably, the American sports car was usually without luxury features, and the luxury car without sport features.
-Foreign makes mixed these features, that introduced the market to luxury performance coupes and sedans that had balanced handling along with powerful engines.
+Foreign makes mixed these features, that introducing to the market luxury performance coupes and sedans that had balanced handling along with powerful engines.
 Pontiac hybridized the Grand Prix with the Trans Am to create the Grand Am, a naming tactic shared with the luxury Pontiac Grand Ville.
 Built on the A-body platform shared with the Pontiac LeMans, the intended GTO body was re-badged and fitted with the top-level Grand Prix interior, and using the larger engine from the Grand Prix, Bonneville and Grand Ville.

 The original Grand Am was introduced in the fall of 1972 as a 1973 model.
 It was based on the GM A platform (A-body) along with other cars such as the Chevrolet Chevelle Laguna, Oldsmobile Cutlass Supreme, and the Buick Century Gran Sport.
-The GM A-body platform had major design revisions in 1973 that included the elimination of pillarless hardtops due to proposed Federal rollover standards, but with frameless windows similar to that of a hardtop.
-No convertibles were produced due to the rollover standards (that were not enacted).
+The GM A-body platform had major design revisions in 1973, including the elimination of pillarless hardtops due to proposed Federal rollover standards, but with frameless windows similar to that of a hardtop.
+No convertibles were produced due to the proposed standards, which were not enacted.
 In addition to Federal emissions regulations, new safety standards required a 5 mi/h impact-resistant front bumper and a 2.5 mi/h impact-resistant rear bumper, which increased to 5 mi/h for 1974.

-The 1973 oil crisis caused a dichotomy of buyers: total luxury or total economy.
+The 1973 oil crisis caused a dichotomy for buyers: total luxury or total economy.
 Since Grand Am was an "in-between", its sales declined and the model was discontinued in 1975.